 Osteoarthritis, also known as degenerative joint disease, is the most common type of arthritis.
-This appears when joint cartilage erodes away over time.
-It is generally progressive, but can be stemmed by taking management steps.
-With the cushioning cartilage diminished, bones rub against each other causing pain swelling, restriction of motion, stiffness and bone spur formation.
+This appears when joint cartilage erodes over time, causing bones to rub against each other.
+The condition is generally progressive, and can lead to pain, swelling, restriction of motion, stiffness and bone spur formation.

 - Pain upon exertion

 - Crackling or creaking sounds with knee movement

 - Age (those over 45 are at higher risk)

 - Occupational (using repetitive squatting, kneeling and weight lifting)

 - Suffering from other conditions (osteoarthritis can occur in those with rheumatoid arthritis, overabundance of iron, or growth hormone excess)